$B\to D_0^*$ and $B_s\to D_{s0}^*$ form factors from QCD light-cone sum rules: LCSRs for the form factors

 with $l=e,\mu$.
 We also calculate the lepton flavor universality ratios defined as

 for which we obtain in scenario 1

 and in scenario 2

 Clearly, in these ratios the theory uncertainties partially cancel and hence their relative uncertainties are much smaller than in the individual branching ratios.
 Our prediction for the branching ratio in scenario 1 agrees with the experimental average $\B(\bar{B}^0\to D_0^*(2300) \ell \bar{\nu})= (3.0\pm 1.2)\cdot 10^{-3}$ of the Particle Data Group~\cite{ParticleDataGroup:2022pth}.
-Also our prediction for $R(D_0^*)$ (again in scenario 1) is in a agreement with the data driven estimate of Ref.~\cite{Bernlochner:2016bci}.
-There are no measurements or other theoretical predictions for the observables in $B_s\to D_{s0}^* \ell \bar{\nu}$ decays as well as for the processes in scenario 2.
+Also our prediction for $R(D_0^*)$ (again in scenario 1) is in a agreement with the data driven estimate of Ref.~\cite{Bernlochner:2016bci} (see also Ref.~\cite{Bernlochner:2017jxt}).
+We find agreement between our results for the $B_s\to D_{s0}^* \ell \bar{\nu}$ branching ratio and the results of Ref.~\cite{Zuo:2023ksq}, which were obtained with QCD sum rules in the framework of heavy quark effective field theory.
+There are no measurements or other theoretical predictions for the observables in the decays of scenario 2.
 In fact, our predictions are the first ones for such observables.
 With better experimental and theoretical precision, the semileptonic decay channels considered here could also be used as an alternative to the well studied $B\to D^{(*)}\ell\nu_\ell$ decays to probe the $b\to c \ell \bar{\nu}$ transitions and to extract $V_{cb}$.